lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 --------

-For simplicity, this examples use an only type of autoreference function, _**xAutoref(n)**_, where *x* would be the prefix or a correnponding function type.
+- For simplicity, this examples use an only type of autoreference function, _**xAutoref(n)**_, where *x* would be the prefix or a correnponding function type.

-Nodes of the diagrams are blue to show internal autoreference pointers.
+- Nodes of the diagrams are blue to show internal autoreference pointers.
 Added, changed or deleted nodes are shown in red.

-Letters within the nodes represent function names.
+- Letters within nodes represent function names.

+Given this function tree:

 <img src="figures/autorefs_createGen.svg" width="310">

+At the time of the evaluation of this expression, all the subexpressions (or nested functions) would be stored according to this order and format:

 ```
 "1": "a",